FallOutChonny/react-starter-boilerplate/README.md

 5. Get `styled-components` style tags that are on page.
 6. Get `react-loadable` chunks that are on page.
 7. Generate HTML string (with Meta, Script, Style tags) and send to client.
-8. Client-side receives html file with preload state from server.
+8. Client-side receives html file with preload state from server.
 9. Client-side initializes redux store with given state and render page.

 ## How To Remove Font-Awesome